Yordan Alvarez Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is fourth in MLB with a collective 9.5 strikeouts per nine innings.
+- The Blue Jays pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have the ninth-ranked team ERA among all MLB pitching staffs (3.91).
+- The Blue Jays' 3.86 team ERA ranks ninth across all MLB pitching staffs.

-- Blue Jays pitchers combine to give up the third-most home runs in baseball (82 total, 1.3 per game).
+- The Blue Jays give up the third-most home runs in baseball (83 total, 1.3 per game).

-- Gausman (4-3) gets the starting nod for the Blue Jays in his 13th start of the season.
-He has a 2.76 ERA in 75 2/3 innings pitched, with 100 strikeouts.
+- Bassitt gets the start for the Blue Jays, his 13th of the season.
+He is 6-4 with a 3.41 ERA and 65 strikeouts in 74 2/3 innings pitched.

-- His last appearance was on Thursday against the Milwaukee Brewers, when the righty threw 6 2/3 scoreless innings while allowing five hits.
+- In his most recent appearance on Friday against the New York Mets, the right-hander went 7 2/3 scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.